mark-j-chilvers/mesh-cross-domain/README.md

 kubectl label namespace asm-ingress-int istio-injection=enabled

 ```
-For the sake of similicity we'll expose the "internal" mesh Ingress Gateway exernally via a L4 NLB
+For the sake of similicity we'll expose the "internal" mesh Ingress Gateway exernally via a L4 NLB.

 L7 can't be used since we want to enforce mTLS between meshes, so mTLS from source service will
 be terminated at the target mesh ingress gateway
 ```